HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/Bettis_HW8.md

 Sierra Bettis
 HW 8
+____________
+## Grade:
+### 1. Forecast Submision:
+**2/3:** Good work on the analysis however your plots are not coming through and it is very hard to read because you have not done any markdown formatting.
+From now forward I will be taking off points for bot of these things.
+Please see me if you need help figuring these out and I'm happy to give you some pointers.
+Always make sure you  preview your markdown on GitHub before submitting this is the best way to make sure you see what I see.

+### 2. Graded Script
+Refer to [the rubric](https://github.com/HAS-Tools-Fall2021/Course-Materials21/blob/main/Content/Starter_Codes/week7_code_review_rubric.md) for details on scoring:
+- **Readability:3/3** Great doc strings and commenting throughout the code.
+- **Style:3/3** No Pep 8 errors.
+You should consider a differnt name for your funciton though.
+Function is not very descriptive.
+- **Code:1.5/3**  I really like all of your graphs. -0.5 becuase I had to adjust the path to the data to get it to run and -1  becuase your funciton is not working.
+Right now you don't actually have anything inside of it and there is notihng being returned from it.
+If you stop by my office hours I'm happy to show you how to fix this.
+____________

 1. An explanation of how you generated your forecasts and why?
    I generated my forecasts using the datetime and found the mean over a range of dates for each week.
 I did this so that I could get more of the values that I was looking for in my time frame.